ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/middleware.md

 # MapGraphQL

-We can call `MapGraphQL()` on the `IEndpointRouteBuilder` to register all of the middlewares a standard GraphQL server requires.
+We can call `MapGraphQL()` on the `IEndpointRouteBuilder` to register all of the middleware a standard GraphQL server requires.

 ```csharp
 public class Startup